-An additional concern with imported spices is the fumigation with Methyl Bromide when they enter New Zealand.
+An additional concern with imported spices is that they may be fumigated with Methyl Bromide when they enter New Zealand and pests are detected.

 Methyl Bromide is a highly toxic gas that is used to prevent pests and diseases.
 It is toxic to our nervous system and is a developmental and reproductive toxin.

-It is used to fumigate commodities like grains, rice, spices, fruit and vegetables as well as containers arriving and departing NZ.
+It may be used to fumigate commodities like grains, rice, spices, fruit and vegetables as well as containers arriving and departing NZ.